 An authorised AIFM is required to hold minimum capital.
 The amount of capital depends on whether the AIFs it manages are internally or externally managed and whether the AIFM decides to hold capital for professional indemnity liability or has separate professional indemnity insurance.
 Private equity funds are normally externally managed.
 An external AIFM is currently required to have an initial capital of €125,000.
 Where the value of the portfolios of AIFs managed by the AIFM exceeds €250 million, the AIFM must have an additional amount of own funds equal to 0.02 per cent of the amount by which the value of the portfolios of the AIFM exceeds €250 million, but the required total of the initial capital and the additional amount is capped at €10 million.
+Where a UK AIFM is authorised to also carry out additional regulated activities (including advising), it would be subject to additional capital rules in respect of its business relating to these additional regulated activities under the UK's new Investment Firms Prudential rules, which are broadly in line with the EU's Investment Firms Regulation and Directive.

-As part of the authorisation process, the FCA must be satisfied that the persons who effectively conduct the business of the AIFM are of sufficiently good repute and are sufficiently experienced in relation to the investment strategies to be pursued by the AIFS managed by the AIFM, but there is no specific qualification that must be attained in order to serve as an officer, director or control person.
+As part of the authorisation process, the FCA must be satisfied that the persons who effectively conduct the business of the AIFM are of sufficiently good repute and are sufficiently experienced in relation to the investment strategies to be pursued by the AIFS managed by the AIFM, but there is no specific qualification that must be attained to serve as an officer, director or control person.

-The UK operates a senior managers and certification regime (SM&CR), which applies to firms authorised by the FCA.
+The United Kingdom operates a senior managers and certification regime (SM&CR), which applies to firms authorised by the FCA.
 The FCA has designated particular functions as senior manager functions (SMFs).
 SMFs include the chief executive function, executive director function, compliance oversight, and money-laundering reporting officer.
 Anyone who performs an SMF within an authorised AIFM needs to be approved by the FCA before they can perform their role.
 In addition, the SM&CR requires firms to confirm and certify at least annually that persons performing certain functions that are not SMFs, but which can have a significant impact on customers, the firm or market integrity, are competent to do their job.
 Persons engaged in investor relations would typically be certification staff.